-Praise for Understanding Terror Networks:As Islamist terrorism has ravaged the contemporary Middle East and led to sporadic attacks in Europe and the United States, countless journalists, pundits, and politicians have turned their attention to the question of what motivates those who commit violence in the name of political beliefs.
-Terrorism is not solely the preserve of Islam, however, nor is it a new phenomenon.
+Praise for Misunderstanding Terrorism:What motivates those who commit violence in the name of political beliefs?
+Terrorism today is not solely the preserve of Islam, nor is it a new phenomenon.
 It emerges from social processes and conditions common to societies throughout modern history, and the story of its origins spans centuries, encompassing numerous radical and revolutionary movements.

 "The most sophisticated analysis of global jihadis yet published. . . .
 His conclusions have demolished much of the conventional wisdom about who joins jihadi groups."—William Dalrymple, New York Review of Books